CBinet/electralize/README.md

 ### App.js
 This is where you do your application logic :
-Bind events on DOM elements, do HTTP requests, etc.
+Bind events on DOM elements, do HTTP requests, etc. <br>
 You can import any other javascript file, either with the html *script* tag in your **index.html** file or with the **require.js** library : <br>